zschreib1/filter/README.md

 # Filter
-I implement a program that applies filters to BMP (bitmap) images, using C.

 I implemented a C program that applies filters to Bitmaps (BMP’s).

 Starter code was provided for this project, which I completed in the context of **Harvard University X**’s **[Introduction to Computer Science course](https://cs50.harvard.edu/x/2020/)**.